Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 Does nitro cold brew contain alcohol?

-Nitro coffee has a similar mouthfeel to stouts like Guinness, and some beers have coffee tones in their flavor profile.
+Nitro coffee has a similar mouthfeel to stouts, such as Guinness, and some beers feature coffee notes in their flavor profile.

 Another thing beer and nitrogen-infused coffee have in common is that both can be poured straight from a tap.
 But there is no alcohol in the nitro coffee.